deven810/Solar-System/README.md

 #### Extra Credit: Each can be attempted individually.
 There is no partial credit on any individual extra credit.

-I.  Implement the very bottom box's geometry as a single triangle strip primitive.
-This is like making a cube that can unfold into a single line.
+I.  Triangle strips are a common graphics primitive.
+Implement the very bottom box's geometry as a single triangle strip primitive.
+This is like making a cube that can unfold into a single line of triangles.

 Create a new `Shape` subclass with whatever correct entries in the `positions` and `indices` lists that will make that happen.
 Give each vertex a `normal` too that is simply equal to the position.
 When calling `draw()` to make this box, pass in the string "TRIANGLE_STRIP" for the fourth argument so that the graphics card uses triangle strip indexing.
 This box should appear lit up differently than the others, especially near edges as you move the camera around it, because of its unusual layout – **5 points.**

 II.
-Scale your boxes so that instead of being unit cubes, they are stretched to double their length only along the Y axis.
+Scale your boxes so that instead of being unit cubes, they are stretched to 1.5x their length only along the Y axis.
 Adjust your translations accordingly so that the correct hinge contact points are maintained throughout the swaying motion.
 Again, no floating geometry is allowed.
 Neither are any shearing effects that deform the boxes to non-right angles during motion.
 Prepare your left-to-right chain of transformations accordingly for each separate shape so that those things cannot happen – **5 points.**

 ### Submitting Assignment 1 on GitHub: